Course Offerings

 • Lifestyle practices that contribute to positive mental and emotional health.

-• Skills for building healthy family and peer relationships.
+• Skills for building a healthy family and peer relationships.

 • The role of media and social influences on personal healthcare choices.